-Here we see how a fire is attacked head on by water (or rain) and the unburned cells transition to blue (unburned and wet) and never catch fire.
-In this scenario the fire cannot be put off by pouring water on the burning cells and the burning cells change color from red to black after burning.
-This is because the fuel model NFFL-4 is high in fuel and the flame lengths are well above 2.4 meters and are as high as 7.5811 meters (see Table 2).
-According to our fire suppression rules such a fire cannot be contained by any direct attack means.
-Thus by pouring water on cells before they catch fire we are able to contain the fire.
+cannot be put off by pouring water on the burning cells, and the burning cells change color from red to black after burning.
+This is because the fuel model NFFL-4 is high in fuel, and the flame lengths are well above 2.4 meters and are as high as 7.5811 meters (see Table 2).
+According to our fire suppression rules, such a fire cannot be contained by any direct attack means.
+Thus, by pouring water on cells before they catch fire, we are able to contain the fire.

-5.1.4 Experiment 5 - Fire Spread Under the Influence of Water in a Non-Uniform Forest
+5.1.5 Experiment 5: Fire Spread under the Influence of Water in a Nonuniform Forest

-The final experiment tests the influence of water or rain on fire spread behavior in a non-uniform forest described in Experiment 3.
-As in the previous experiment, the wind speed and direction were set at 8.048kmh (2.2352 m/s) in the north direction (0 degrees) and we consider a fire fighting scenario where water is poured on the forest from north to south against the major spread direction at 0.2679 m/s.
-Again we set $\alpha_1 = uniform$ (0, 0.5) and $\alpha_2 = uniform$ (0.5, 1.0).
+The final experiment tests the influence of water or rain on fire spread behavior in a nonuniform forest described in experiment 3.
+As in the previous experiment, the wind speed and direction were set at 8.048 kmh (2.2352 m/sec) in the north direction (0 degrees), and we consider a firefighting scenario in which water is poured on the forest from north to south against the major spread direction at 0.2679 m/sec.
+Again, we set $\alpha_1 = uniform$ (0, 0.5) and $\alpha_2$ = uniform (0.5, 1.0).
 The experimental results are shown Figure 20.